comet-toolkit/punpy/docs/content/punpy_standalone.rst

 ======================================
 In this section we give a short overview of some of the key capabilities of punpy for propagating uncertainties through a measurement function.
 When using punpy as a standalone tool, the input quantities and their uncertainties are manually specified.
-The code in this section is just as illustration and we refer to the Examples Section for examples with all required information for running punpy.
+The code in this section is just as illustration and we refer to the the CoMet website `examples <https://www.comet-toolkit.org/examples/>`_ for examples with all required information for running punpy.
 The punpy package can propagate various types of uncertainty through any python measurement function.
 In the next subsection we discuss how these python measurement functions are defined.

 Measurement functions